GPS and navigation stuff

 If all you’re doing is some basic touring, you’d be surprised how much detail is saved in Google maps.
 You will want to have saved offline mapping in your device.
 I’ve got a bit on the how you do enable this further down this page.
 I have offline maps saved for basically anywhere I’m likely to go.

-I find it’s also easier to have the phone actually in a holder.
+I find it’s also easier to have the phone actually in a holder for this though.

 Driving around daily I don’t do this as mostly I have Waze up and some music playing, but, the additional turn-by-turn heads up display on the phone is a good thing; you can also have a GPS speedo application up as Google Maps doesn’t seem to display GPS speed (annoyingly).
 The other benefit it’s a good cross-check against the mapping; once you go remote the mapping is never perfect, not least because roads change especially outback Australian roads.
-It’s also nice to have an easy to find overall distance to go measure, which is more challenging in more specialist mapping packages that don’t necessarily understand routing in the same way Google Maps etc does.
+It’s also nice to have an easy to find overall distance to go measure, which is more challenging in more specialist mapping packages that don’t necessarily understand routing in the same way mapping applications used for navigation do.

 Mainstay of navigation: HEMA maps via iPad and phone

-The biggest benefit here is the array of topographic maps, especially suited to long touring but has some surprising detail on fun tracks etc.
+The biggest benefit here is the array of topographic maps, especially suited to long touring but has some surprising detail on fun tracks and the like.

 One challenge of using an ipad for navigation is that you need to account for having a GPS in the ipad itself – not all do.
 I actually use an external bluetooth GPS (a Bad Elf GPS Pro) which I’m really happy with, but it is an added cost.

 I chucked some velcro at the back of the GPS and got a 90-degree USB cable to suit the unit and it just sticks nicely up on the factory dash mat.